WillDera/aave_brownie_py/README.md

 # TASKS

 1. Deposit some ETH into AAVE (DONE)
-2. Borrow some asset with the ETH collateral
+2. Borrow some asset with the ETH collateral (DONE)
    1. Sell the borrowed asset (Short selling)
 3. Repay/Pay back everything.